Friday, November 29, 2024

 Rochester Field on Richmond Road is being taken over by housing.

-The Cole and Rochester families donated Maplelawn to the Federal Government.
+The Cole and Rochester families sold Maplelawn to the Federal District Commission, now known as the National Capital Commission.
 The Deed stipulated that the land would remain a green space, for Canadians to enjoy in perpetuity.
 However, condominiums will be constructed and 40 trees have already been chopped down.
 Rochester Field was a popular location for soccer players and people walking their dogs.
 Ottawa Councillor Jeff Leiper wanted the park to be preserved.

 Rochester Field is being redeveloped.
 July 17, 2020.
 (I am reposting my article).